-- a.
-Understand the contemporary models of leadership with reference to the service sector, including their assertions, strengths and weaknesses; - b.
-Demonstrate understanding of the basic leadership attributes intrinsic to effective service leaders: - Reflect upon the need for developing the qualities of effective service leaders and their own leadership qualities, particularly the connection of these leadership attributes to one's professional development, personal growth in the service economy; - l.
-Demonstrate self-leadership in pursuit of continual improvement in their own

-- service leadership qualities including competence (intrapersonal and interpersonal competence), care, and character; - e.
-Appreciate the potential application of knowledge on effective service leadership gained in this subject to one's daily lives; - f.
+- b.
+Demonstrate understanding of the basic leadership attributes intrinsic to effective service leaders; - c.
+Reflect upon the need for developing the qualities of effective service leaders and their own leadership qualities, particularly the connection of these leadership attributes to one's professional development, personal growth in the service economy; - d.
+Demonstrate self-leadership in pursuit of continual improvement in their own service leadership qualities including competence (intrapersonal and interpersonal competence), care, and character; - e.
+Appreciate the potential application of knowledge on effective Service Leadership gained in this subject to one's daily lives; and - f.
 Recognize their social responsibilities as service leaders to satisfy a wide range of needs, including needs of self, others, society, nation, and the whole world.